WALR-FM: Early years

 On September 1, 1947, the station first signed on as WLAG-FM.
 Its city of license was LaGrange, Georgia, about 40 mi southwest of Atlanta and near the Alabama border.
 It was the FM counterpart to WLAG 1240 AM, owned by the LaGrange Broadcasting Company.
 Both stations simulcast a country music format.
 WLAG-FM's power was 29,500 watts and the antenna height was 220 ft, so it was not heard in the Atlanta area.
 The station changed its call sign to WWCG in 1977 and continued with a country format.

 In the early 1980s, the station got a big boost in power.
 It increased to 100,000 watts, using a tower taller than the Empire State Building, giving it coverage of much of the Atlanta radio market.
 It began broadcasting Al Ham's syndicated "Music Of Your Life" adult standards format with call signs WJYF and WJYA-FM, a simulcast partner with WJYA (1080 AM).

 In 1985, it was acquired by Zapis Communications, headed by Lee Zapis.
 In 1987, he switched the format to urban contemporary as WEKS, "Urban Kiss 104."

 Zapis then sold the station to NewCity Communications in 1989.
 NewCity had a plan to pair two different FM stations surrounding Atlanta to create one facility covering the market.
-WEKS switched back to country music as WYAI (Y104), simulcasting with WYAY FM (Y106.7) on the other side of Atlanta.
+To bring attention to the change, on June 21, WEKS went silent.
+The station signed back on the air on June 28, and began stunting with music played by local celebrities, including then-Atlanta mayor Andrew Young.
+Finally, at 3 p.m. on June 30, WEKS switched back to country music as WYAI ("Y104"), simulcasting with WYAY FM (Y106.7) on the other side of Atlanta.
 The two stations began competing with long-time Atlanta country leader WKHX.

-In 1994, the simulcast ended, and 104.1 switched to a smooth jazz format.
-The call letters were WJZF and the station called itself "Jazz Flavors 104.1."
+On January 1, 1994, the simulcast ended, with 104.1 flipping to a smooth jazz format as "Jazz Flavors 104.1".
+In addition, the station changed calls to WJZF to match the new branding.

 Cox Enterprises, owner of WSB, WSB-FM, WSB-TV and two newspapers, entered into a local marketing agreement (LMA) with WJZF.
 Cox tried to buy the station in 1995.
 However, the Federal Communications Commission (FCC) denied the request when challenged by Jacor Broadcasting, even though Cox intended to make changes to the WJZF signal "to avoid cross-ownership conflicts."